Caton, New York

 Caton is a town in Steuben County, New York, United States.
 The population was 2,046 at the 2020 census.
 The town is named after Richard Caton.

 The Town of Caton is in the southeast part of the county, south of Corning.

 History

 Caton was formed in 1839, as the "Town of Wormley" from the Town of Corning (then known as the Town of Painted Post).
-In 1840, the town name was changed to "Caton."
+In 1840, the town name was changed to "Caton" after an act to change it was passed.
+Caton also sent the most men to the Civil War than any other town in Steuben County.
+According to Pioneer History & Atlas of Steuben County, NY, the first electric chair was manufactured by George Davis in a chair factory in West Caton, though there no other sources confirming it.